• OUR LADY of CZĘSTOCHOWA: st Sigismund parish church, Słomczyn, Poland; source: own collectionOUR LADY of CZĘSTOCHOWA

 [access: 2022.01.06]

-⋄ Command of the Corps District DOK No. III Grodno, Polish Armed Forces ⋄ St Francis of Assisi RC military parish ⋄ St Joseph RC garrison church — also: chaplain of the Mołodeczno Garrison and the 86th Infantry Regiment stationed there, then prob. head of pastoral services (dean) of the 19th Infantry Division; perhaps also, just before the outbreak of World War II, promoted to senior chaplain of the Polish Armed Forces, with the rank of major, as some sources seem to suggest
+⋄ Command of the Corps District DOK No. III Grodno, Polish Armed Forces ⋄ St Francis of Assisi RC military parish ⋄ St Joseph RC garrison church — also: pastor of the military parish and the 86th Infantry Regiment stationed in barracks in Helenów (today part of Maladzyechna); then prob. head of pastoral services (dean) of the 19th Infantry Division; perhaps also, just before the outbreak of World War II, promoted to senior chaplain of the Polish Armed Forces, with the rank of major, as some sources seem to suggest

 more on